garysweaver/irie/README.md

       include ServiceControllerAdditions
     end

-which would use the restful_json configuration and the controller's classname for the service definition and provide a simple no-frills JSON CRUD controller that behaves mostly like a typical Rails controller created via scaffold.
+which would use the restful_json configuration and the controller's classname for the service definition and provide a simple no-frills JSON CRUD controller that behaves somewhat similarly to a Rails controller created via `rails g scaffold ...`.

-Or, you could define more bells and whistles (read on to see what these do...):
+Or, you can define many more bells and whistles:

     class FoobarsController < ApplicationController